Dogs Want Us To Know: The Reality of Choosing to Live With Dogs

 We expect a lot from our dogs

 For the sake of the dogs that we really do love, but do not understand as well as we need to, I plead with you to please start seeing these amazing creatures for who they are.
-Dogs want to be treated like family members with likes and dislikes respected just like other valuable family members.
+Dogs want to be treated like family members with likes and dislikes, respected just like other valuable family members.
 Dogs don’t want to be accessories whose needs are ignored and misunderstood.
-Dogs are perfect as they are.
-They need us as humans to respect who they are and guide them to a better version of themselves, just as so many of them guide us to a better version of who we are.
+Dogs are perfect at being dogs.
+They need us as humans to respect who they are and guide them to a better version of themselves, just as so many of THEM often guide US to a better version of who we are.

 They need us to allow them to sniff on walks, not expect them to walk like robots next to us, so that we can show our neighbors how “well behaved” they are.
 Let’s instead consider showing our neighbors how much we care about the mental health of the dogs whose lives we are privileged to share, by providing the very important enrichment sniffing they love.
 Of course, we should also train them to walk nicely on a leash but said training simply should involve not pulling us down onto the ground and agreeing to move along or closer when needed.
 It should not involve caring about who is walking in front of whom.
 Quite frankly, they don’t care as long as they get to sniff a lot.
 Life is a journey, not a destination and sniffing is indeed part of that journey for dogs.
 Read more here.